Who We Are

-Janice King Founder / Membership Coordinator
+Janice King Founder / Membership Advisor

 Jazz always meant good times in her childhood household.
 Growing up in Michigan there was always and abundance of music but when Dad put on the jazz that meant “party time”.
 These fond memories brought Janice to volunteer for the Sonoma Valley Jazz Society where she served as Treasurer for her first year and then President for the past 12 years.
 She has produced over 300+ jazz events (mostly Free to the community) in the Sonoma Valley.
 She has helped to bring many amazing jazz artists to Sonoma including Chuchito Valdez, Mose Allison, Omar Sosa, Brubeck Brothers, Brian Nova, Eddie Duran and many others.
 Janice will use this jazz production expertise and experience for the jazz lovers of Napa Valley.

 Janice also has 25 years experience in the software industry working in Quality Assurance and Software Developement at startups and larger corporations.
 Janice has an Accounting degree from Golden Gate Universary, San Francisco.

 Originally from York, Pennsylvania, Susan has lived in Napa since 1980.